Vietnam.vn - Nền tảng quảng bá Việt Nam

 Number of EU business bankruptcies at highest level in 8 years

-The number of bankruptcy declarations in the EU reached an eight-year high in the second quarter of 2023, statistics agency Eurostat reported last week.
+The number of bankruptcies in the EU hit an eight-year high in the second quarter of 2023, statistics agency Eurostat said last week.

-According to the data, the number of companies that ceased operations in the EU between April and June increased by 8.4% compared to the previous quarter.
-This marked the sixth consecutive quarter of increase in insolvency, Eurostat noted.
+The number of companies that went bankrupt in the EU between April and June rose 8.4% compared to the previous quarter, according to data from Eurostat.
+This marked the sixth consecutive quarter of increases in insolvencies, Eurostat noted.

 Among the 27 EU member states, bankruptcy filings increased the most in Hungary (up 40.8%), Latvia (24.8%) and Estonia (24.6%).
 The most significant declines in the number of companies facing bankruptcy were recorded in Cyprus (down 48.5%), Croatia (23.6%) and Denmark (15.9%).